apache/nuttx/configs/sama5d4-ek/README.txt

          CONFIG_NSH_USBKBD=y
          CONFIG_NSH_USBKBD_DEVNAME="/dev/kbda"

-       [Using the RAMLOG with the USB keyboard is, however, probably a bad idea because you cannot type the 'dmesg' command to view the RAMLOG without a keyboard attached.]
+       The keyboard is currently configured to poll at 80 MSec intervals.
+       This is controlled by:

+          CONFIG_HIDKBD_POLLUSEC=80000

+       which can be reduced if better keyboard response is required.

+       NOTE: You will not have access to the RAMLOG via the NSH dmseg command if the USB keyboard is selected.
+You can still access NSH via Telnet or you may want to disable the RAMLOG so that debug information comes out on the console.

    16. Support the USB high-speed USB device driver (UDPHS) is not enabled by default but could be enabled by changing the NuttX configuration file as